VHarisop/BioGraphs/index.md

 {% endhighlight %}

 ## Uses
 For now, BioGraphs contains utilities for indexing biological sequences using their n-gram graph representation.
 A custom graph similarity metric is employed to build an efficient tree-based index.

 In the near future, BioGraphs will be expanded with facilities for classification and data analysis.

 ## License
 BioGraphs is released under the [GPLv3][license] license.

+### Read more:
+* [A preprocessing method based on hashing][preproc]

 [license]: https://www.gnu.org/licenses/gpl.html
+[preproc]: /biographs/2016/02/15/indexing.html